mystborn/TaffyScript/README.md

 ## Features
 * Built in C#
-* Compiles into valid .NET assembly
+* Compiles into a valid .NET assembly
 * Dynamic Typing
 * Does not use DLR
 * Accessable from existing .NET projects
-* Import outside .NET methods.
+* Import external .NET methods.
 * Reflection (WIP)

 ## Sounds Great!
 How Can I Get it?